amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 9\.
 Confirm logging to CloudWatch Logs is working.

 Once the monolith service is running, navigate to the [CloudWatch dashboard](https://console.aws.amazon.com/cloudwatch/home), click **Logs** on the left menu, and then select the log groug which should look like **EnvironmentName-LogGroup** (*replacing EnvironmentName with the one you used*).
 As your container processes orders, you'll see a log stream appear in the log group reflecting HTTP health checks from the ALB as well as all the requests going in.
 Open the most recent one.
-You can test the monolith fulfillment service by sending some data to it using curl:
+You can test the monolith fulfillment service by sending some data to it using curl from your Cloud9 IDE:

 <pre>
-$ curl <b><i>LoadBalancerDNSName</i></b>.<b><i>region</i></b>.elb.amazonaws.com/fulfill/ -d '{"iridium":"1"}'
+$ curl <b><i>LoadBalancerDNSName</i></b>/fulfill/ -d '{"iridium":"1"}'
 </pre>

-*Note: You'll need to provide your ALB DNS name which you can find in the CloudFormation outputs.
-The region is the region code where your stack is running, e.g. Ireland = `eu-west-1`.
+*Note: You'll need to provide your ALB DNS name which you can find in the CloudFormation outputs identified as "LoadBalancerDNSName".*

-You should get output like this:
+Here's an example of running the curl command and the output you should see:

 <pre>
 $ curl interstella-LoadBalancer-972770484.eu-central-1.elb.amazonaws.com/fulfill/ -d '{"iridium":"1"}'